olmjo/tigress-scripts/README.md

 ##### Example 7: "Substantive" Example with Multiple Cores on a Single Node
 *PBS*, *SLURM*

 This example mirrors Example 6.
-However, it demonstrates use of multiple R processes on a single node.
+However, it demonstrates use of a single task, where that task uses multiple processes.

-To run under PBS:
+To run under Torque:
 ```
-cd ./examples/ex6/
+cd ./examples/ex7/
-qsub ex6.pbs
+qsub ex7.pbs
 ```

 To run under SLURM:
 ```
-cd ./examples/ex6/
+cd ./examples/ex7/
-sbatch ex6.slurm
+sbatch ex7.slurm
 ```

 ##### Example 8: single-node Python parallel execution